boiar/collaborative-task-manager/README.md

 - Users can CRUD Lists
 - Users can CRUD Cards (tasks)
 - Users can CRUD Comments On Cards (tasks)
+- using multer for upload files
+- use winston for log any change on card
+-

 ## Stack